MCP-for-Stata Overview

 Project Structure Convention

-Stata-MCP enforces a standardized directory layout for reproducible research:
+MCP-for-Stata enforces a standardized directory layout for reproducible research:

 ├── stata-mcp-log/ # Stata execution logs (timestamped)